What to Expect in 5th Grade

 Math (Saxon): Saxon 6/5 introduces to the concepts they'll need for life and higher education, including divisibility; multiplication; integers; prime and composite numbers; powers; roots; probability; statistics; patterns and sequences; geometry and measurements; and ratios

-Fifth grade students have the opportunity to participate in specials (Art, Music, PE).
+Fifth grade students have the opportunity to participate in specials (Art and PE).

 Fifth grade students receive 30 minutes of vocabulary Latin instruction twice a week.
 Vocabulary is learned through music, chants, flash cards, and more.